Portugal for Digital Nomads: The Definitive Guide 2023

 Bus services in Portugal include both regional and local buses.
 These buses run frequently and provide services between Portuguese cities covering all main towns and local destinations.
 You will get other bus-related information if you contact the service providers and companies.

-There is a big train network covering the whole of the country with regional, inter-regional and suburban trains.
+There is a big train network covering the whole of the country with regional, inter-regional, and suburban trains.

 It is reasonably easy to get a taxi in Portugal.
 The charges in the cities are usually calculated by the taximeter.
 However, for longer distances, they charge on a per-kilometer basis.
-Also, note that after 10 pm and until 6 am, charges increase approximately 20%.
+Also, note that after 10 pm and until 6 am, charges increase by approximately 20%.
 It is common to tip about 10% of the fare.

-Food and groceries
+Food and Groceries in Portugal

 You can buy all the essential groceries, including dairy products, fruits, vegetables, fish, and meat, without creating a hole in your pocket.
 While shopping from the supermarkets you are likely to find many discount offers, sometimes even up to 50% off.
 Almost all supermarket chains give discount cards to loyal customers.
 Pingo Doce, SPAR, Continente are some of the preferred supermarket chains that operate on regular hours and weekends as well.